- Bill Digest

 (1) Sports wagering involving youth sports.

-(2) Sports wagering on the occurrence of any of the following:
+(2) Sports wagering on any of the following:

 c.
 The outcome of disciplinary proceedings against a participant in a sporting event.